ncbdrck/extended_Object_detection_testing/README.md

 **Note**

-- In our code pick and place project, we can get by with simple object detection since we are trying to capture the pose and rpy of a cube.
+- In our code (pick and place project), we can get by with simple object detection since we are trying to capture the pose and rpy of a cube.
-- But for more complex tasks, we first identify each shape as a simple object and use them to create large objects. (e.g.: a dog holding a bone.)
+- But for more complex tasks, we first identify each shape as a simple object and use them to create large objects. (e.g., a dog holding a bone.)
 - We first detect the dog and bone as simple objects.
-Then using those two, we find if they make up the complex object)
+Then using those two, we find if they make up the complex object

 ## Getting started